TheYoBots/Blog/content/posts/Resolve-Conflicts.md

 # How to Resolve GitHub Merge Conflicts?

 Here I'll mention how I resolve GitHub Conflicts.
-I'm sure there are much easier and better methods to do so, but this is just for me to remember how I have done it for future reference.
+I'm sure there are much easier and better methods to do so, but this is just for me to remember how I have done it for my future reference, and you too can use it.

 ## Step 1

 A Pull Request that you have created might have conflicts or someone has made a Pull Request to your repository that has conflicts.
 To resolve these conflicts you can either use the web GitHub UI and resolve those Conflicts or use the command line.
-In some cases when the web UI is not an option and you are compelled to use the command.
+In some cases when the GitHub web UI is not an option and you are compelled to use the command line.

 If you have to use your command line to resolve these merge conflicts you'll need a terminal.
 This terminal must be connected to your relevant GitHub repository.

-If you don't know how to do so on your on local terminal, you can simply use gitpod or another online extension like gitpod.
+If you don't know how to do so on your on local terminal, you can simply use gitpod or another online extension that is similar to gitpod (like goorm IDE).
 The link to your gitpod terminal will be `https://gitpod.io/#<github repo link>`.
 Over here you have to replace `<github repo link>` with the **complete link of your GitHub repository (including the `https://` and everything else in the link)**.

 ## Step 2

-Now that you have your terminal open, you set your branch to the branch from with the PR is coming.
+Now that you have your terminal open, you set your branch to the branch from which the PR is coming.
 To do so you must type `git checkout <branch name>`, where you replace `<branch name>` with the relevant branch in relation to your PR.

 ## Step 3